BJTMastermind/MC3dst-Parser/3dst_File_Format.md

 # Minecraft: New 3DS Edition - 3dst File Format

-All Data is in Little Endian byte order.
+All data is in little endian byte order.

 ### Heading